-Allyson Pratt is a mixed race First Nations actress currently residing in the city of Toronto, Canada (her mother is of Cree and French descent).
+Allyson Pratt is a mixed race First Nations actress, a member of the Alexander Kipohtakaw First Nation in Alberta.
+Currently residing in the city of Toronto, Canada, her mother is of Plains Cree and Métis descent, her father of British and Scottish origins..
 Originally from Edmonton, Alberta, she moved to Toronto at the age of 18 to study at the Randolph Academy for the Performing Arts (RAPA), where she received the Triple Threat Award in her graduating year.

 Allyson has had the opportunity to work with theatre greats such as Dinah Christie (Smile Theatre), Anne Allan (Charlottetown Festival), and Bob Baker (Citadel Theatre), performing roles such as Anne Shirley (Anne of Green Gables The Musical), Lydia Bennet (Pride and Prejudice) and Nuna – a role she originated in The Great Mountain for the renowned Red Sky Theatre.
 Most recently, Allyson played the role of Kawânihot Iskwew (Lady M) for Theatre Apîk and Theatre Prospero's co-production of Pawâkan Macbeth.